cyyself/hwprobe/README.md

 gcc -o hwprobe hwprobe.c
 ```

-If it failed due to missing `.h` or some extension is not in the header files, you should use the builtin `hwprobe.`h` as a workaround:
+If it failed due to missing `.h` or some extension is not in the header files, you should use the builtin `hwprobe.h` as a workaround:

 ```bash
 gcc -o hwprobe hwprobe.c -I./include